Dustin Poirier Talks Grappling With Worlds Strongest Man Brian Shaw

-Former interim UFC lightweight champion Dustin Poirier has recently gone on air clarifying his grappling session last year with four-time World Strongest Man Brian Shaw.
+Former interim UFC lightweight champion Dustin Poirier has recently gone on air to clarify his grappling session last year with four-time World Strongest Man Brian Shaw.

 Dustin Poirier was invited to go onto Shaw’s podcast, in which he accepted, where he later that day grappled, and submitted the 400-plus pound strongman.

-Iole then asked Poirier what the effect of significant physical strength has in a fight:
+Iole then asked Poirier what the effect significant physical strength has in a fight:

 Poirier responded: “Strength is a big thing in fights that can (at times) make up for technique.
 If you’re trying to get up off the mat, or build back up on the fence and you’re technically doing it a little wrong but you have the strength and explosiveness, it kind of fills some of the gaps and makes guys be able to do more than their skillset would allowed them to do.”